 OnePlus 7 Pro: The overshoot

-To justify the increase in price, OnePlus knew it needed to make the OnePlus 7 Pro significantly better than the OnePlus 7 — and much, much better than the OnePlus 6T.
-While the company definitely achieved that, it might have done too good of a job, as the OnePlus 7 Pro was so much better than the OnePlus 6T that it’s kind of painted itself into a corner.
+To justify the price increase, the OnePlus 7 Pro had to be much better than the OnePlus 7 and OnePlus 6T.
+While the company achieved that, it might have done too good of a job, as the OnePlus 7 Pro was so much better than the OnePlus 6T that it kind of painted itself into a corner.

-Frankly, OnePlus may have overshot things just a bit with the OnePlus 7 Pro.
+Frankly, OnePlus may have overshot things with the OnePlus 7 Pro.
 After all, where does it go from here?
-The OnePlus 7T Pro (and, we assume, the OnePlus 8 Pro) will tell you the answer to that question.
+The OnePlus 7T Pro will tell you the answer to that question.